kentfredric/kentfredric.github.io/blog/2016/01/02/re-the-perl-jam-2-hashes-are-insecure/index.markdown

 Not only do Anonymous Hash References use Hashes as their underlying model, but so does the entire `package Foo::` namespace hierarchy, which includes the symbol tables that methods and global variables are stored in.

-Which means any changes we make to the Hash Data structure to preserve taint bits risks a significant performance overhead under Taint Mode.
+Which means any changes we make to the Hash Data structure to preserve taint bits will incur a significant performance overhead under Taint Mode.

-It also potentially risks a performance decrease for All Perl, even when *not* running in Taint Mode.
+This would also risks a performance decrease for All Perl, even when *not* running in Taint Mode.

 #### Implementation Challenges